chrisvasqm/node-grades-permissions/README.md

 # Node Grades Permissions

-Demostration project to show how to make a Express API that handles permissions with sample data.
+Demostration project to show how to make a Express API that handles role-based permissions.

 ## Getting started